rudi77/sdc/project3/writeup.md

 ![alt text][centerline_image]

 - Curves only tracking:
-To get more curve samples I recorded only when the steering angle was greater or less 0.0.
+To get more curve samples, which I definitely needed, I recorded only the acutal state of the car + images from the cameras when the steering angle was greater or less 0.0.
 These are example images from curve driving.

 ![alt text][curvesonly_image]